SevlaMare/robotGame/README.md

 ## Game Design

 ### Objective of the game
-* Play until reach the top 10.
+* Play until you reach the top 10

 ### Game Mechanics
 * Shoot ninjas to earn points.